wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 This file contains the fully merged and cleaned dataset used for modeling and analysis. <br>
 ### Step 5: Run the code <br>
 Run the notebook 'Rural Hospital Risk Indicators Clean Code.ipynb' to execute the modeling and analysis steps. <br>
-Note: This notebook uses preprocessed dataset (merged_data.csv.gz) to reproduce all results and figures in the report.
+Note: This notebook uses the preprocessed dataset (merged_data.csv.gz) to reproduce all results and figures in the report.
 The data preprocessing has been separated to improve clarity and reproducibility but can be found in 'Rural Hospital Risk Indicators Code.ipynb' notebook. <br>
 ## What This Code Produces <br>
 Running the code will create: <br>
 1. model performance results <br>